Lemoncode/node-training/00 Intro/04 Process/README.md

 # 04 Process

-In this sample we are going to .
+In this sample we are going to use the global object `process` playing with the `exit` and `uncaughtException` events.

 Summary steps:

+- Keep node process busy.
+- Throw exception and see whats happends.
+- Using `exit` event.
--
+- Using `uncaughtException` event.

 # Steps to build it